zalando-incubator/graphql-jit/README.md

     for overly expensive serializers
   - `customJSONSerializer` {boolean, default: false} - Whether to produce also a JSON serializer function using `fast-json-stringify`.
 The default stringifier function is `JSON.stringify`

+#### compiledQuery.query(root: any, context: any, variables: Maybe<{ [key: string]: any }>)

+the compiled function that can be called with a root value, a context and the required variables to produce execution result.

-#### compiledQuery.compiled(root: any, context: any, variables: Maybe<{ [key: string]: any }>)
+#### compiledQuery.subscribe(root: any, context: any, variables: Maybe<{ [key: string]: any }>)

-the compiled function that can be called with a root value, a context and the required variables.
+(available for GraphQL Subscription only) the compiled function that can be called with a root value, a context and the required variables to produce either an AsyncIterator (if successful) or an ExecutionResult (error).

 #### compiledQuery.stringify(value: any)

 the compiled function for producing a JSON string.
 It will be `JSON.stringify` unless `compilerOptions.customJSONSerializer` is true.
-The value argument should the return of the compiled GraphQL function.
+The value argument should be the return of the compiled GraphQL function.

 ## LICENSE